 We are a prostate cancer information and support centre that provides free programs and supports for men and their families living on Vancouver Island and the Gulf Islands.
 We are dedicated to providing clear, comprehensive and unbiased information, education and counseling in-person, online, or by phone to anyone interested in learning more about prostate health.
 Our services and programs ensure men and their families are supported in their journey through prostate cancer.
 Our goal is to help you feel supported and informed about prostate health, prostate cancer diagnosis and treatment options and the latest developments in research.
 We do not receive any core government funding.
 We rely on generous contributions of time and money from individuals, businesses and foundations to help us deliver men’s health services to Vancouver Island.
 We are grateful for the ongoing support from our strong sponsors and community partners showcased at the bottom of this web page.
 For more, contact Island Prostate Centre

-You likely have questions – our nurses have answers.
+You likely have questions – our prostate health nurse navigator has answers.
 After an initial diagnosis, you may need time to reflect and ask more questions.
 Here at Island Prostate Centre, we are ready when you are.
-Our Nurse Support Program provides in-person and over the phone private counseling support for men and their families.
-The Nurse Support Program is for men in the pre-treatment decision-making state, men who are in active treatment, and those men who are dealing with survivorship issues.
-These knowledgeable nurses offer uncomplicated, straightforward information on prostate health, prostate cancer treatment options, and what to expect.
-To book an appointment with one of our nurses, please contact us.
+Our Prostate Health Navigator Program provides in-person and over the phone private counseling support for men and their families.
+The Prostate Health Navigator Program is for men in the pre-treatment decision-making state, men who are in active treatment, and those men who are dealing with survivorship issues.
+Our nurse navigator offers uncomplicated, straightforward information on prostate health, prostate cancer treatment options, and what to expect.
+To book an appointment with the nurse navigator, please contact us.

 Prostate Cancer Support Group